GoogleChrome/web.dev/src/site/content/en/metrics/custom-metrics/index.md

   the time when the browser is able to begin processing event handlers for the event.
 - [`processingEnd`](https://wicg.github.io/event-timing/#dom-performanceeventtiming-processingend):
-  time when the browser finishing executing all synchronous code initiated from event handlers for this event.
+  time when the browser finishes executing all synchronous code initiated from event handlers for this event.
 - [`duration`](https://wicg.github.io/event-timing/#dom-performanceeventtiming-processingstart):
   the time (rounded to 8ms for security reasons) between when the browser